Why David Venturi Created His Own Online Data Science Masters

 May 23, 2017

 In 2016, David Venturi made a bold decision—he dropped out of university and developed his own master’s degree in data science using a careful selection of courses available on Udacity, edX, and Coursera.
 A year later, Venturi, who blogged about his experience (read more here), is working at Udacity.
-In this week’s interview, eLearning Inside News talks to Venturi about his decision to pursue a self-constructed master’s degree and what he learned in the process.
+In this week’s interview, eLearning Inside News talks to Venturi about his decision to pursue an online data science masters.

 Cait Etherington: First, since I know that Canadian universities have lower tuition than most U.S. schools, why not just complete a degree on campus?
 You could be completing a world-class degree in computer science at, let’s say, Waterloo or the University of Toronto, and doing it for only a few thousand dollars per year.
 If money wasn’t your motivation for creating your own master’s degree, what was?